Michael-C-Buckley/mactools/README.md

 ### OUICache

-Local cache of the IEEE OUI MA-L registry for quick look-ups without needing to consistently hit API endpoints for individual queries.
+Local cache of the IEEE OUI MA-L, MA-M, and MA-S registries for quick look-ups without needing to consistently hit API endpoints for individual queries.

 `MacAddress` currently automatically performs the look-up on creation.